OSHA 30

 Most large contractors and unions require renewal every 3 to 5 years.
 Some go shorter — 2 years for high-hazard work like confined space entry or electrical.
 Others don't care as long as the card is legible.

 Why?
-Which means because they're the ones on the hook if something goes wrong.
-Now, if a supervisor misses a hazard they should've caught in their 30-hour, and that supervisor's card is 12 years old, the employer looks negligent.
+If a supervisor misses a hazard they should've caught in their 30-hour, and that supervisor's card is 12 years old, the employer looks negligent.
+Because they're the ones on the hook if something goes wrong.
 So they set their own clocks.

 The State Answer: Check Your Plan